 - To resolve this, select the range of cells E5:E12 again, and click Wrap Text from the Home tab.

-After clicking wrap text, you will finally observe that range of cells E5:E12 is free of the percentage symbol.
+After clicking wrap text, you will finally observe that the range of cells E5:E12 is free of the percentage symbol.

 2. Using Formula to Remove Percentage Symbol